Aboriginal whaling: Canadian whaling

 Canada left the IWC in 1982 and as such is not bound by the moratorium.
 Whaling is carried out by various Inuit groups in the Canadian Arctic in small numbers and is managed by the Department of Fisheries and Oceans.

 Russian whaling

-Chukchi people of Chukotka Autonomous Okrug in the Russian Far East are permitted to take up to 140 gray whales from the North-East Pacific population each year.
+Chukchi people of the Chukotka Autonomous Okrug in the Russian Far East are permitted to take up to 140 gray whales from the North-East Pacific population each year.

 Caribbean whaling

 Some whaling is conducted from Grenada, Dominica, Saint Vincent and the Grenadines and Saint Lucia.
 Species hunted are the short-finned pilot whale, killer whale, pygmy killer whale and spinner dolphins.
 Throughout the Caribbean, around 400 pilot whales are killed annually with the meat being sold locally.
 This hunting of small cetaceans is not regulated by the IWC.